nescobar/nescobar.github.io/_posts/2018-10-5-Hello-World.md

 ## My Journey

+### Data Warehousing 1.0
-My interest in data started in 2009, when I started working as [](Data Warehouse) Consultant for a Telecom company.
-At that time we had a Data Warehouse running in SQL Server 2008 with a few [](ETL) processes.
+My interest in data started in 2009, when I started working as a [https://en.wikipedia.org/wiki/Data_warehouse](Data Warehouse) Consultant for a telecommunications company in Accra, Ghana.
+At that time we had a Data Warehouse running in SQL Server 2008 with multiple [https://en.wikipedia.org/wiki/Extract,_transform,_load](ETL) processes in place to load [https://en.wikipedia.org/wiki/Call_detail_record](CDRs) from call, SMS and data transactions.
+I got to learn a lot about SQL Server technology stack (SSIS, SSRS and SSAS) and dimensional data modeling based on Kimball techniques.

+### Wrong Data = No Data
+After being part of the DWH team for a year and a half, I moved to a different role focusing on building dashboards and reports for the operational team so they could track their sales and monitor their commissions.

+It was a difficult time to join the team because there were a lot of claims on how commissions were paid. _I remember receiving easily a few hundred emails per day from freelancers that wanted to understand why they got paid that amount_.
+Going over the process and doing analysis on the data we identified multiple inconsistencies that were generated because freelancers were usually sharing phones (and thus, phone numbers).
+The numbers were used to match the sales to their names so one freelancer that did not sell a line was receiving a commission for the one that did.

+To solve this, we worked out a new registration system via [https://en.wikipedia.org/wiki/Unstructured_Supplementary_Service_Data](USSD) asking each freelancer to send their details and we assigned a unique ID for each.
+So, if they wanted to use a different phone number they could just use their ID to ensure their sale was going to be assigned to the correct person.
+This solution not only improved commission payment process but also increased sales because freelancers were motivated!

+### Visualization
+When we got over the data issues, we felt that we needed to have a better _and faster_ way to keep track of the sales.
+From DWH we could only get data the next day but the team was eager to look at how they were doing _during the day_ to take immediate action.

+I started doing some research on possible reporting/dashboard tools and found one called [https://www.dundas.com/](Dundas Dashboard).